aristanetworks/anta/docs/cli/tag-management.md

 ```

 > [!TIP]
-> A tag used to filter a test can also be a device name
 >
+> - A tag used to filter a test can also be a device name
+>
-> Leverage tags to define different input values for a specific test.
+> - **Use different input values for a specific test**: Leverage tags to define different input values for a specific test.
 See the `VerifyUptime` example above.

 ## Using tags